vindarel/lisp-journey/content/pythonVSlisp.md

 earlier, and because we get type warnings when we compile the file or the current function.

+Now, the cost is that one must learn to play with this live data.
+We might come to a state that doesn't reflect the code anymore, so we'll write our own "reset" functions or just restart the lisp image.

 Here's a video where the developer defines a dummy interface, makes it fail, develops it, and tests it, all quickly by interacting with the REPL.